Shakeskeyboarde/wurk/README_CUSTOM_COMMANDS.md

 The context `log` has the following methods.

+- `trace`: Print a dimmed log message to stderr.
+This is intended to be useful only to developers.
+- `debug`: Print a dimmed log message to stderr.
+This is intended to help users do their own troubleshooting.
 - `info`: Print an undecorated log message to stdout.
 This is intended for informational details about the progress or results of a command.
 - `notice`: Print a bold log message to stderr.
 This is intended for messages that need to stand out a little, and are possibly unexpected.
 - `warn`: Print a yellow log message to stderr.
 This is intended for problems that are not immediate failures, but may indicate something unexpected or incorrect.
 - `error`: Print a red log message to stderr.
 This is intended for things that are definitely wrong, and are probably immediate failures.
 - `writeOut`: Print an undecorated log message to stdout.
 This is mostly intended for internal use, but is guaranteed never to be decorated.
 - `writeErr`: Print an undecorated log message to stderr.
 This is mostly intended for internal use, but is guaranteed never to be decorated.
+- `getLevel()`: Returns the current log level (eg. `{ name: 'info', value: 40 }`).

 Any logged messages may be modified in the following ways: